IgniteUI/indigo-design-docfx/en/components/combo.md

 ## Dropdown Search Input

-In Sketch the Dropdown contains a Search Input that comes with a selection of states and options for layout akin to the standard [Input](input.md).
+In Figma and Sketch the Dropdown contains a Search Input that comes with a selection of states and options for layout akin to the standard [Input](input.md).

 ## Dropdown Items